HR

 Step 2: Coordinate dates and responsibilities

-If you have human resources staff (HR), it’s crucial to direct your employee to HR so they can file a formal resignation.
+If you have human resources staff (HR), it’s crucial to direct your employees to HR so they can file a formal resignation.
 However, if you don’t have an HR person on staff, you’ll need to take the following steps:

-• Schedule an exit interview.
-Pick a time that works for your employee and ask a neutral party to conduct the interview
+- Schedule an exit interview.
+Pick a time that works for your employee and ask a neutral party to conduct the interview.

-• Confirm the employee’s personal information.
+- Confirm the employee’s personal information.
 You need an employee’s up-to-date mailing address, personal email address, phone number, and emergency contact information so you can send them their last paycheck, W-2 form, and relevant benefits information.

-• Prepare the employee’s file.
+- Prepare the employee’s file.
 You’ll want to include their resignation letter, compensation records, a record of the exit interview, their personal contact information, and any additional documents (like non-disclosure agreements).

 Step 3: Organize the final paycheck and benefits information

 Once you’ve figured out when your employee will stop working, it’s time to settle their payment.
 Start by checking your state’s laws regarding when you need to issue an employee’s final paycheck.
-Some states dictate that you need to pay an employee within 72 hours of them giving notice, while others require payment by the next regular payday.
+Some employment laws dictate that you need to pay an employee within 72 hours of them giving notice, while others require payment by the next regular payday.

 As you’re calculating your employee’s paycheck, make sure you factor in things that can affect the final amount, like unused sick days, accrued paid time off, commissions, and bonuses.
 If you need help, consider reaching out to your business accountant; they can double-check the math and ensure you’re not making any errors.